Skip to content

 “A big reason that we created SOPs was so that we had consistency across the board and so that we would have a basis for training future employees.
 SOPs are also a great way to set expectations for each job since we know exactly what has to be done for every single step of every single job (barring any challenges or surprises that may arise, of course).”

-Here’s an example of an SOP that Patriot Chimney uses for their crown coat service:
+Here’s an SOP Patriot Chimney uses for their crown coat service:

 Crown Coat:

-2. Brush and clean any debris & particles from crown, brush entire crown
+• Brush and clean any debris and particles from crown, brush entire crown

 Cleaning businesses also benefit from using SOPs to help ensure that each room is clean and that no tasks are missed or forgotten.

-Here’s an example of an SOP that a cleaning service business could use to clean a client’s bathroom:
+Here’s an SOP a cleaning service business could use to clean a client’s bathroom:

 Bathroom cleaning checklist: